flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/second-column.md

 Displayed in green text with blue numbers.
 Displayed when vertical speed mode is engaged to hold the vertical speed selected on the FCU.
 Altitude constraints are not taken into account.

 !!! note ""
-    This has priority over speed and the aircraft might slow down or accelerate if autothrust cannot compensate for the requested vertical speed.
+    This has priority over speed, and the aircraft might slow down or accelerate if Autothrust cannot compensate for the requested vertical speed.
 If the aircraft's speed reaches V~LS~ or V~MAX~ the requested vertical speed cannot be maintained any longer and this annunciator is boxed in amber and flashes.
 The vertical speed target pulses.

 ### FPA ± XX

 Displayed in green text with blue numbers.
 Displayed when flight path angle mode is engaged to hold the flight path angle selected on the FCU.
 Altitude constraints are not taken into account.

 !!! note ""
-    This has priority over speed and the aircraft might slow down or accelerate if autothrust cannot compensate for the requested flight path angle.
+    This has priority over speed, and the aircraft might slow down or accelerate if Autothrust cannot compensate for the requested flight path angle.
 If the aircraft's speed reaches V~LS~ or V~MAX~ the requested flight path angle cannot be maintained any longer and this annunciator is boxed in amber and flashes.
 The flight path angle target pulses.

 ### CLB (Blue text)